rakeshsoniiii/notepad-/README.md

 2. **Use existing APIs** (OpenAI, Gemini, or Whisper for voice) to save dev time.
 3. **Target a niche** (Students?
 Professionals?
 Creatives?) to differentiate.

-Would you like a **UI wireframe sketch** or **tech stack recommendations** (e.g., Flutter for cross-platform, Firebase for sync)?
-Let me know how deep you want to dive! 🛠️